-Mental Health Treatment Focus
+Mental Health Treatment and SUD Focus

 Many of those suffering from addiction also suffer from mental or emotional illnesses like schizophrenia, bipolar disorder, depression, or anxiety disorders.
 Rockland Treatment Center treats those with a dual diagnosis or co-occurring disorder and we administer psychiatric treatment to address the person’s mental health issue in addition to drug and alcohol rehabilitation.